asiftauhid/qlub_case/README.md

 ## Limitations

 - Representative's observations are the only way to measure POS accuracy over time.
+- POS spelling mistakes are not handled here, so they'll be treated as different POS.
 - Multi-owner deals on the same restaurant are flagged in findings but not auto-resolved.